profh/CreameryAPI/README.md

 Note that our testing data will differ slightly from the data we populate the database with in the `db:contexts` script and we may use different ID numbers in the endpoint call.
 This will ensure that you don't simply return the sample text in the method, but actually generated it properly using serializers and controllers.

 In some cases there are multiple examples of the same endpoint to illustrate some differences.
 For example, in the `shifts/{id}` call, we run the endpoint for both a completed shift and one that has started, but not yet finished.
-In the other case we gave you multiple calls to the same endpoint, we simply gave you one where a single shift was returned and another where multiple shifts were returned to help you better understand what we are looking for.
+In the other case were we gave you multiple calls to the same endpoint, one has a single shift returned and another has multiple shifts returned to help you better understand what we are looking for.

 Constraints